-When you make payments to your accounts each month, do you make only the credit card minimum payment amount, or do you pay more?
+When you make payments to your credit card account each month, do you make only the minimum payment amount, or do you pay more?
 How you answer that question to yourself, is a critical personal finance decision that affects how much you ultimately pay for your debts and how your credit worthiness is rated.

 At a glance: